breard-r/chromesoul/README.md

 ### Do I really have to compile the version from dev channel?
 No, you can wait until it comes to stable.

+### Chromesoul isn't an extension but a packaged app!
+Yes, you're right.
+Chromesoul should be an extension, but sockets can be used in apps only.

 ### Where do I send and receive messages?
 Please have a look at the features lists.